ocbe-uio/cellmigRation/README.md

 Some CellMigRation features are also available as a standalone web application powered by an R package called Shiny.
 Once published, the app will run from a remote server which doesn't require the end user to have an R installation.
 As this app is still under construction, though, it should be run from a local installation of R.

-Here are two ways to run the Shiny app.
+Here are three ways to run the Shiny app.
 Both assume the user has the `shiny` package installed.

+### Running the Internet-based version

+From any web browser, visit <https://ocbe.shinyapps.io/CellMigRation/>.

-### Running the GitHub-hosted application from a local R installation
+### Running a local version based on the GitHub version of the package

 1. From an R terminal, execute the following command:

     ``` r
-    shiny::runGitHub("CellMigRation", "ocbe-uio", "shiny", "Shinyapp")
+    shiny::runGitHub("CellMigRation", "ocbe-uio", "master", "Shinyapp")
     ```

-### Running a 100% locally-hosted application
+### Running a local version based on the CellMigRation version installed on your machine

 1. Download the CellMigRation repository
 2. From the root folder of the (uncompressed) file, run the following in R: